drkameleon/ante/content/tutorial/Compiler Directives.md

 ---
 ## compiler_directive

-Creates a new compiler directive with fd as its implementation.
+Creates a new compiler directive with the given function as its implementation.

 ```ante
 !compiler_directive